vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Or alternatively they might have borrowed the value from Graeco-Chaldean astronomy, but we cannot then explain why their value is larger than Ptolemy's.
 We have seen that the Romaka Siddhānta gives a value which is Hipparchos's, and tropical, but the three more correct Siddhāntas reject it, as being too small.
 This however indicates that they probably tried to derive the length from observations as stated in the previous paragraph and found the Romaka Siddhānta-length too small.
 If they had taken it from some other source, we have still to discover that source.
 It is certainly not Ptolemy's Almagest.

-The ex-cathedra style of writing adopted by the Siddhantic astronomers, e.g., the number of days in a Kalpa (a period of 4.32 x 10 years) is 1,577,917,828,000 according to Grandfather Brahmā, or the Sungod, does not enable one to trace the steps by which these conclusions were reached.
+The ex-cathedra style of writing adopted by the Siddhāntic astronomers, e.g., the number of days in a Kalpa (a period of 4.32 x 10 years) is 1,577,917,828,000 according to Grandfather Brahmā, or the Sungod, does not enable one to trace the steps by which these conclusions were reached.

 The two problems of (i) distinguishing between the tropical year, and the sidereal year and of (ii) deter.. mining the correct length of the year in terms of the mean solar days are very exacting ones.

 We have seen how it took the West the whole time-period between 3000 B.C. to.
 1582 A.D. to arrive at the idea that the true length of the tropical year was close to 365.2425 days.
 Probably Iranian astrono-. mers of Omar Khayam's time (1072 A.D.), who had the advantage of the great Arabian observations by al Baţțānī and others had a more correct knowledge of this length.
 The final acceptance of the distinction between the tropical and the sidereal year dates only from 1687 A.D., when Newton proved the theary of trepidation to be wrong.

-· The Siddhantic astronomers of 500-900 A.D. cannou therefore be blamed for their failure to grasp the two problems.
+· The Siddhāntic astronomers of 500-900 A.D. cannou therefore be blamed for their failure to grasp the two problems.
 But what to say of their blind followers who, in the twentieth century, would continue. to proclaim their belief in the theory.of trepidation ?

 .